 December 2018: The Health (Regulation of Termination of Pregnancy) Act 2018 is signed into law by President Michael D Higgins on the 20th December.
 The Act provides the legislative framework for the provision of abortion care in defined circumstances from 1 January 2019.
 So long as a 3-day waiting period has elapsed, abortion care is lawful on request up to 12 weeks of pregnancy.
 Abortion is also lawful for reasons of risk to a woman’s life or of serious harm to her health and in cases of fatal foetal anomaly.
 Abortion remains criminalised in all other cases.
 However, the criminal provisions do not apply to a woman in respect of her own pregnancy.
 Abortion is free to persons normally resident in Ireland.

-September 2018: The Eighth Amendment is formally removed from the Constitution on September 18th by the Thirty Sixth Amendment of the Constitution Act 2018.
+September 2018: The Eighth Amendment is formally removed from the Constitution (and replaced with a new Article 40.3.3, which states that “provision may be made by law for the regulation of termination of pregnancy”) by the Thirty Sixth Amendment of the Constitution Act 2018.

 September 2018: Upholding earlier decisions of the High Court and Court of Appeal, the Supreme Court refuses a petition challenging the result of the referendum to repeal the Eighth Amendment.
 The appeal court characterises the applicant’s claims as a “frustration of the democratic process”.